keu/docs/cloud/ci-cd.md

     This Jenkinsfile triggers a code push to Astronomer Cloud every time a commit or pull request is merged to the `main` branch of your repository.

-2. Configure the following environment variables:
+2. In your Git repository, configure the following environment variables:

     - `ASTRONOMER_KEY_ID`: Your Deployment API key ID
     - `ASTRONOMER_KEY_SECRET`: Your Deployment API key secret
+    - `ORGANIZATION_ID`: Your Organization ID
     - `DEPLOYMENT_ID`: Your Deployment ID

     Be sure to set the values for your API credentials as secret.